 Some students like food science programs because they dream of working in jobs with a degree in food science like recipe development.
 While television chefs and celebrity cooks often come up with their own recipes, they also rely on a team of workers to help them develop recipes.
 The work that you do behind the scenes might appear on a popular TV show later.
 Recipe developers also work for companies that make products like boxed cake mixes and other convenience foods.
 They create recipes that shoppers can use at home to transform packaged foods.

 You can also use your degree in food science to work as a research scientist or food science technician.
 These technicians work with research institutes, farmers and organizations that want to improve the quality of food.
 They perform tests on soil samples, research new growing methods and do research into what changes those organizations and individuals should make.
 Though this is one of the more common jobs with a degree in food science you can get, these positions may require working around people or animals and not just ingredients.
 According to the Bureau of Labor Statistics, food science technicians make more than $36,000 a year.

-With a degree in food science, you can work for a non-profit organization, a conglomeration of farmers, television networks, government agencies and for a host of other employers.
+With one of these great jobs in food science, you can work for a non-profit organization, a conglomeration of farmers, television networks, government agencies and for a host of other employers.
 Before choosing a minor or a concentration in college, look at some of the more common types of jobs with a degree in food science to decide what you should study.